ugurcan377/solarchive/README.md

   }
 }
 ```
+##TO DO
+Dataset:
++ Add detailed package descriptions
++ Add step stories
++ Add gear (packages)
++ Add habitat info

+Lifepath:
++ Prevent getting duplicate result when rolling on the same table more than once
++ STEP 3: Implement special clauses for table 3.9
++ STEP 5: Implement Advanced Age modifiers
++ STEP 6: Implement special clauses for table 6.12
++ STEP 8: If result contains a package insert it to step 9
++ STEP 9: AGI/Uplift characters should use 9.14 as faction table
++ STEP 11: If result contains a package insert it to step 10

 ##Contributing
 If you want to contribute or just report bugs feel free to send a pull request or open an issue.